jonsimonsen/Casimo/README.md

   -A dealer generates new hands and sorts them for the players.
 The dealer also distributes the pot between players at showdown. <br />

 v0.6: <br />
-  -Refactored dealers and players so both inherit for a base PokerPerson class. <br />
+  -Refactored dealers and players so both inherit from a base PokerPerson class. <br />
-  -Players also sorts their hands (in addition to the dealer).
+  -Players also sort their hands (in addition to the dealer).
 This is done according to player preferences. <br />
   -A new basis for detailed player strategy has been made.
 The player actions have not been adjusted to this yet, resulting in extremely tight play until a fix is ready. <br />
-  -New tests have been made to verify that dealers and players sort and categorise hands correctly. <br />
+  -New tests have been made to verify that dealers and players sort and categorize hands correctly. <br />
   -Did some additional cleanup/refactoring and removed some obsolete files/code. <br />
   -Some slight upgrades have been made to the output of the simulator, but further adjustments should be made because of changes due to some of the refactored code. <br />

+v0.7: <br />
+  -Fixed typos and poor wording in this README. <br />
+  -Planning to implement a new basis for players that is hopefully easier to implement. <br />